dominodatalab/model-monitoring-setup/README.md

 ### 4c.
 Configure in Model Monitor

-Configure the same data source in Model Monitor for ground truth ingestion:
+Configure the same data source in Model Monitor for ground truth ingestion (note that an Admin may have done this for you):

 1. Navigate to **Model Monitor** in Domino UI
-2. Select your model
+2. Go to the Monitoring Data Sources page
-3. Go to **Configuration > Ground Truth**
+3. Click **+ Add Data Source**
-4. Add the data source you created in step 3a
+4. Add the data source you created in step 4a

-**Important:** Use the **same name** for the data source in all three places (main data source, project connection, and Model Monitor) to avoid confusion.
+**Important:** Use the **same name** for the data source in both places (main data source and Model Monitor) to avoid confusion.

 ---